-- → The arena will be further bisected using white tape 4" wide (see image below) - → In this round, 2 teams will be competing against each other.
+- → The arena will be further bisected using white tape 4" wide (see image below). - → In this round, 2 teams will be competing against each other.
+The team with the highest score wins the competition.

 A visual description of the tournament structure (following the preliminary rounds) is depicted in Figure 1.